The Peninsular Ranges System: A Geological and Ecological Marvel of Northwestern Mexico

 Sierra de Juárez

-The higher elevations of the Sierra de Juárez and those of the Sierra San Pedro Mártir are in the Sierra Juarez and San Pedro Martir pine-oak forests ecoregion.
-Sagebrush (Artemisia tridentata) is a common shrub of the understory.
+The higher elevations of the Sierra de Juárez and those of the Sierra San Pedro Mártir to the south form part of the Sierra Juarez and San Pedro Martir pine-oak forests ecoregion.
+This unique ecosystem is a "Sky Island," an elevated temperate forest surrounded by lower, more arid lands.
+Sagebrush (Artemisia tridentata) is a common shrub in the understory of these coniferous forests.

 Sierra de San Pedro Mártir